 “There are many parasites that contaminate green leafy vegetables and other plant foods.
 In addition, many of the most commonly transmitted parasites are water borne.”

-In all, there are 180 species of parasites.
 Here are some more common ones to look out for:

 Tapeworms: fish tapeworm, beef tapeworm, and pork tapeworm.
 Obtained from eating raw or undercooked, infected meat.
 The adult worms can reach a length of more than 15 feet.